davidmintz/court-interpreters-office/docs/documentation/data-model.md

   </code>
 </pre>

+The number and complexity of the relationships makes it difficult to diagram, but [one we have attempted to create](https://dbdiagram.io/d/5ed5abe839d18f5553001627) with the online diagram tool provided by [dbdiagram.io](https://dbdiagram.io) shows most of the entity relationships involved the <span class="text-monospace">InterpretersOffice</span>'s core functions.

 ### The `events` table

 The **events** entity is central; it represents an event that requires the services of one or more